dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 ## Live Demo step by step

-### Create a chart using org unit groups within an org unit group set
+### Review how organisation unit groups and group sets can be used to visualize data

 #### Review and create the chart "EPI - BCG Doses Given < 1 Results, Last 12 months"